Knowledgebase: Installation

 Solution:

-You are not getting QuickBooks Data DSN in the connection window because you are using MS Office 64-bit version.
+You are not getting QuickBooks Data DSN in the connection window because you are using the MS Office 64-bit version.

 You can identify if your MS Access/MS Excel is 32-bit or 64-bit from: